Additional Student Conduct Services

 In addition to upholding the Student Code of Conduct, the Office of Student Conduct offers the following services for students and the University community:

 The Office of Student Conduct offers decision making workshops on a regular basis throughout the academic year.
 The workshops include a number of activities related to values-based decision making.
 Please follow the link below to sign up for a decision making workshop.
 Note that there is a maximum number of attendees per workshop; if you sign up for a class that is full, a staff member from the Office of Student Conduct will discuss rescheduling with you.
 The workshop can also be available as a module that students can work through individually.
 To inquire about the individual module or to discuss scheduling, please reach out directly to the Office of Student Conduct.

 The Office of Student Conduct offers Administrative Directives that mandate a student have no contact with another person.
 Directives are used in serious circumstances and are issued as part of on an ongoing conduct process.
 Each request is evaluated individually and managed by the case management staff.
 Directives vary by situation and can be issued for a specific period of time, such as during an ongoing conduct process, or can be issued indefinitely during enrollment.
 Violating a directive will be taken seriously and can result in additional conduct action by the Office of Student Conduct.

 Each student referred to the Office of Student Conduct will be assigned a case manager.
-The Case Manager will meet with the respondent in a Conference.
-The Conference is an informal, non-adversarial meeting intended to allow the Case Manager to explain the conduct process, examine the complaint, listen to the respondent, discuss circumstances regarding the incident, and address the respondent’s questions.
+The Case Manager will meet with the respondent in a conduct conversation, which is an informal, non-adversarial meeting intended to allow the Case Manager to explain the conduct process, examine the complaint, listen to the respondent, discuss circumstances regarding the incident, and address the respondent’s questions.